top of page

 Booking Information

 You are responsible for purchasing your own international air tickets to arrive by the start date of your programme in Kathmandu.
 Please ensure you use an ABTA registered agent.
 Please also be aware that you should not book your flight until we confirm that the tour is going ahead.
-This is because it needs to be fully booked (10 people) for the price we offer to be possible.
+This is because it needs to be fully booked for the price we offer to be possible.

 After our confirmation, you can book your flights.
 Please let Rosey Northcote-Smith know your flight details.